Global Field Placement applications for incoming Fall 2019 students are due October 24, 2019

-In addition to students accepted to the Global Activities Scholarship Program, each year up to five applicants will be selected to participate in a global field placement.
+In addition to students accepted to the Global Activities Scholars Program, each year up to two applicants will be selected to participate in a global field placement.
 Selection is based on placement slot availability, current academic standing, fall field placement performance, and the strength of application and interview.

 Global field placements are only approved for the locations listed below.
 Due to the length of time necessary to develop new placements students are not able to create or propose a new placement site.
 Students interested in developing a unique project should consider a global independent study project.